terraform-az-modules/terraform-azure-vmss-agent/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->

-# Terraform Azure VMSS Agent Example
+# Terraform Azure VMSS Agent
 This directory contains an example usage of the **terraform-azure-vmss-agent** module.
 It provisions a Virtual Machine Scale Set (VMSS) in Azure and installs common DevOps tools using cloud-init.

 ---